 The Farm Gate Guide isn’t a complete list for fruit picking in Tasmania but it will give you a good starting point for your Tasmanian fruit picking holiday.

-Save it for later: ‘Fruit picking in Tasmania: Everything you need to know!
+Save it for later: ‘Fruit Picking in Tasmania: How to pick fruit on your Tasmanian Road Trip!

 Do you enjoy picking your own fruit?
 What is your favourite fruit and where did you go to pick it?